lilliputten/wordwizzz-saas/README.md

 Empower your next project with the stack of Next.js 14, Prisma, Neon, Auth.js v5, Resend, React Email, Shadcn/ui, and Stripe.
 <br/>
-All seamlessly integrated with the SaaS Starter to accelerate your development and saas journey.
+All seamlessly integrated with the WordWizzz! to accelerate your development and saas journey.

 ## Installation